Louis-Émile Bertin: Life in Japan

-In 1885, the Japanese government persuaded the French Génie Maritime to send Britian as a special foreign advisor to the Imperial Japanese Navy for a period of four years from 1886 to 1890.
-Britain was tasked with training Japanese engineers and naval architects, designing and constructing modern warships, and naval facilities.
-For Britian, then aged 45, it was an extraordinary opportunity to design an entire navy.
+In 1885, the Japanese government persuaded the French Génie Maritime to send Bertin as a special foreign advisor to the Imperial Japanese Navy for a period of four years from 1886 to 1890.
+Bertin was tasked with training Japanese engineers and naval architects, designing and constructing modern warships, and naval facilities.
+For Bertin, then aged 45, it was an extraordinary opportunity to design an entire navy.
 For the French government, it represented a major coup in their fight against Great Britain and Germany for influence over the newly-industrializing Empire of Japan.

-While in Japan, Britain designed and constructed seven major warships and 22 torpedo boats, which formed the nucleus of the budding Imperial Japanese Navy.
+While in Japan, Bertin designed and constructed seven major warships and 22 torpedo boats, which formed the nucleus of the budding Imperial Japanese Navy.
 These included the three Matsushima-class protected cruisers, which featured a single but immensely powerful 12.6 in Canet main gun, which formed the core of the Japanese fleet during the First Sino-Japanese War of 1894–1895.

-Britian also directed the construction of the naval shipyards and arsenals of Kure and Sasebo.
+Bertin also directed the construction of the naval shipyards and arsenals of Kure and Sasebo.

-However, Britain's time in Japan was also plagued by political intrigue.
+However, Bertin's time in Japan was also plagued by political intrigue.
 There were strong factions with the Japanese government who favored the British or Germans over the French, or who still begrudged the French for their previous strong support of the Tokugawa bakufu.
-Britain's position was more than once put into jeopardy.
-That Japan was gambling on the yet-untested Jeune École philosophy in approving Britian's designs was also of concern.
+Bertin's position was more than once put into jeopardy.
+That Japan was gambling on the yet-untested Jeune École philosophy in approving Bertin's designs was also of concern.

 His efforts in building up the Imperial Japanese Navy, made a decisive contribution to the Japanese victory at the Battle of the Yalu, 17 September 1894, Japanese Admiral Itō Sukeyuki, (who had been on board the flagship Matsushima) wrote to Bertin: